 Vitamins are compounds that help the body function and participate in various regulatory activities that are essential to life.
 There are two categories of vitamins, water-soluble vitamins such as B and C vitamins, and fat-soluble vitamins such as A,D and E. The difference between the two subtypes defines the vitamins as well as the potential of toxicity with supplementation.
 Water- soluble vitamins are readily dissolved in water-based environments such as blood, and get excreted if there is excess.
 Fat-soluble vitamins, on the other hand, are stored in fatty tissue and can accumulate to dangerous and toxic levels with over use.

 Vitamin B12 is crucial in various metabolic process in the body, and participates in red blood cell production, functioning of the nervous system, regulating sleep and mood, and even affecting levels of other compounds in the body that help in maintenance of organs such as the brain, heart and eye.
-Deficiency in Vitamin B12 can then result in diseases such as anemia, chronic fatigue syndrome, sleep-mood disorders or neuropathy.
+Deficiency in vitamin B12 can then result in red blood cell deficiency, chronic fatigue syndrome, sleep-mood disorders or issues with peripheral nerves.

 B12 is found naturally in animal products and absorbed in the digestive tract after binding to a molecule produced by the stomach called intrinsic factor.
 Various factors ranging from diet and physiology can then determine the amount of B12 absorbed.
 Studies have shown that 10-40% of the general public are deficient in B12.
 Certain population groups such as vegan, vegetarians are prone to such deficiency due diet.
 Others that suffer from gastro-intestinal ailments such as Crohn’s dieases or the chronically ill, alcoholics, the elderly, and even people that have undergone gastric surgery are also frequently deficient of B12.